Minenik2/deepseek-v3-from-scratch-in-python/readme.md

-# Deepseek V3.1 became the best non-reasoning model in april 1st 2025, this is a recreation based on the paper
+# Deepseek V3.1 became the best non-reasoning model in february 2025, this is a recreation based on the paper

 paper - https://arxiv.org/pdf/2412.19437